natarslan/natarslan.github.io/blogging-with-quartz-and-github/13-update-workflow.md

    git commit -m "feat: publish new story"
    ```
    Adjust the `git add` paths to match the files you changed.
+   - Removing a category?
+Remove it from Git so Pages stops serving it:
+     ```bash
+     git rm -r content/code posts/code
+     ```
 6. Push to GitHub:
    ```bash
    git push origin main